Make a Referral

-Advocates Community Justice programs support men and women whose involvement in the criminal justice system is rooted in behavioral health problems, such as addiction, mental health conditions, or trauma.
-Our programs address these underlying causes by connecting participants to appropriate treatment, housing, vocational opportunities and social services, so that they can lead healthy and productive lives in the community.
+Advocates Community Justice programs support people whose involvement in the criminal justice system is rooted in behavioral health problems, such as addiction, mental health conditions, or trauma.
+Our programs address these underlying causes by connecting participants to appropriate treatment, housing, vocational opportunities, and social services, so that they can lead healthy and productive lives in the community.
 By reducing repeat offenses, they also help make our communities healthier and safer for everyone.

 Co-Response Jail Diversion

-Advocates operates jail diversion programs in conjunction with police departments in many Massachusetts communties.
-Advocates award-winning model involves extensive collaboration between the police and mental health experts.
+Advocates operates jail diversion programs in conjunction with police departments in many Massachusetts communities.
+Advocates' award-winning model involves extensive collaboration between the police and mental health experts.
 Our mental health clinicians train and work alongside police officers to help evaluate behavior and determine appropriate treatment.
 Cross-training between the police and clinicians has led to mutual understanding and respect.
 Police departments report that the number of ‘repeat players’ has decreased as people are referred to appropriate services.
-Learn more.
+Learn more

 Correctional Mental Health

-Our Behavioral Health Justice Involved Program provides comprehensive supports for individuals who are incarcerated, detained, and/or receiving parole or probation supervision in the community.
+Our Behavioral Health Supports for Justice-Involved Individuals (BH-JI) program provides comprehensive supports for individuals who are incarcerated, detained, and/or receiving parole or probation supervision in the community.
 Our trained staff follow a reentry model and communicate daily with individuals for the first month of enrollment.
-Learn more.
+Learn more

 Parole Reentry Services

 Advocates also provides reentry navigation services to the Parole Board.
 Reentry navigator staff are embedded in the Parole Region 4 and Region 9 Offices in Framingham and Worcester.
-Like the WISR project, parole reentry navigators use a comprehensive case management model that includes collaboration and coordination with prisons, jails, post-release community supervision, and community-based social and health service providers at the three stages of service delivery: in-reach at the Parole Transitional Treatment Program, community transition, and community integration
+Parole reentry navigators use a comprehensive case management model that includes collaboration and coordination with prisons, jails, post-release community supervision, and community-based social and health service providers at the three stages of service delivery: in-reach at the Parole Transitional Treatment Program, community transition, and community integration.

 First Offender Driver Alcohol Education